mirage/mirage-www/tmpl/wiki/ocaml-regexp.md

 !!Benchmarking `Str`

-There is a purely OCaml regexp library readily available, called `Regexp` and was developed by Claude Marché from the LRI laboratory.
+There is a purely OCaml regexp library readily available, called `Regexp` and developed by Claude Marché from the LRI laboratory.
 You can find the documentation and the source on the associated [webpage](http://www.lri.fr/~marche/regexp/).
 After getting rid of mutexes (which, in Mirage, are of no use, because of the `Lwt` based